 (Note: Many places fill to capacity on busy, nice weather days, especially holiday weekends.
 Please call ahead or visit the official website to get the most up-to-date information before visiting.)

 A daily permit is required for all visitors to the Wildlife Drive unless they possess an annual pass, lifetime passport, or current Duck Stamp.
-There is a $3.00 charge per private vehicle and $1.00 charge per pedestrian or bicyclist.

 The landscapes at Blackwater National Wildlife Refuge look much like they did in the early 1600s when Captain John Smith and his crew explored the Chesapeake region.
 Smith’s only clue that a town was nearby would have been the smell or sight of smoke.
 Some of refuge’s fields and forest groves could have been the setting for an American Indian village.
 The homes in these towns were covered with bark or reed mats.
 In winter, they blended in with the surrounding deciduous trees and shrubs.
 In summer, foliage hid the communities from view.